algolia/algoliasearch-zendesk/app/README.md

 Once your data has been extracted to Algolia, you need to update your Help Center theme in order to replace the search feature by Algolia.

+1. Copy the code displayed on the connector page in your Algolia account
+2. Go to your Zendesk Help Center
-* Click "Customize the design"
+3. Click "Customize the design"
-* In the "Theme" section, click on "Edit theme"
+4. In the "Theme" section, click on "Edit theme"
-* In the top left corner dropdown, Select the "Document Head" template
+5. In the top left corner dropdown, Select the "Document Head" template
-* Add the following lines at the end of the template:
+6. Paste the lines you copied before at the end of the template

+### Available options

+Here is a full breakdown of the available options for the JavaScript library:

 ```html
 <link rel="stylesheet" type="text/css" href="//cdn.jsdelivr.net/algoliasearch.zendesk-hc/1/algoliasearch.zendesk-hc.min.css">